martinsoenen/g4-cours-angular/README.md

   * Check the status of the containers : `docker-compose ps`
   * Watch the container logs : `docker-compose logs`
   * Making a command in a container : `docker-compose exec CONTAINER_NAME COMMAND` where `COMMAND` is your command.
 Examples :
-    - Open a console in the php-fpm container : `docker-compose exec php bash`
+    - Open a console in the php container : `docker-compose exec php bash`
-    - Open the Symfony console : `docker-compose exec php bin/console`
+    - Install a module with NPM : `docker-compose exec angular npm install my-module-name`